Enhancing grassland ecosystems while sustaining private, profitable ranching

 Tim, Bonnie, & Brett Downing

 Tim was born and raised in the Hyannis area.
 He attended college at Casper College and Chadron State College.
-He was part of the traveling livestock judging and in rodeo teams.
+He was part of the traveling livestock judging and rodeo teams.
 Tim and Bonnie met while attending Chadron State College.
-After Bonnie finished college, Tim and Bonnie lived in a Wyoming and Nebraska before buying their first ranch in South Dakota.
-After moving back to Nebraska they purchased their current ranch in 2008, they have expanded and worked to build the existing ranching operation.
+After Bonnie finished college, Tim and Bonnie lived in Wyoming and Nebraska before buying their first ranch in South Dakota.
+After moving back to Nebraska, they purchased their current ranch in 2008 and have since expanded and worked to build the existing ranching operation.

 Tim and Bonnie’s son, Brett, attended college at Central Community College for Animal Science.
 He recently returned to the ranch and lives nearby.
-Brett is actively involved in the daily ranch operations.
+Brett is actively involved in the daily operations of the ranch.
 He manages the ranch's grazing systems and the stocker programs, buying/selling.
-The Downings also raise horses and Brett handles the starting and breaking of the ranch's horses.
+The Downings also raise horses, and Brett handles the starting and breaking of the ranch's horses.

 The Intern